d4n3sh/thedaneshproject/content/posts/2008-03-30-wordpress-25-released.md

 [<img loading="lazy" src="http://farm4.static.flickr.com/3225/2371962482_7bc1464d1a_o.png" alt="ss-1" border="0" height="303" width="466" />][1]
 New dashboard, enhanced tag support, updated WYSIWYG editor, better search better encryption for passwords and cookies, built in galleries, one-click plugin upgrades and support for multiple uploads.
 [Full feature list][2]

-I&#8217;ve been playing the RC for the past week and I&#8217;m loving it.
-It&#8217;s going to be sometime before my plugins are fully supported but ya, this is one WordPress release you should not miss.
+I've been playing the RC for the past week and I'm loving it.
+It's going to be sometime before my plugins are fully supported but ya, this is one WordPress release you should not miss.

 [Download WordPress 2.5 here][3].